JunJungy/soundwave/replit.md

 - **Payment Processing**: Stripe for premium feature purchases
 - **Content Moderation**: OpenAI AI Integrations (via Replit AI) for detecting inappropriate images and usernames

+## Version Control
+- **GitHub Integration**: Project is connected to GitHub for version control.
+All code changes (frontend, backend, database schema, components, etc.) are tracked and can be pushed to the remote repository using Git commands or the Replit Git pane.

 ## Deployment Instructions
 Simply click the **Publish** button in Replit!
 See `DEPLOYMENT.md` for details.